X01XX/forth-memory-management/README.md

 The first word of every struct instance, allocated from the same array-stack, can be set to a unique number, to indicate the type of struct.

-These ideas should work in Assembler Language and C.
+These ideas should work in Assembler Language and C (if you want faster allocation/deallocation, more control).

+The examples use linked lists of numbers, strings, and lists-of-lists.

+The examples can be run with the commands:

+  gforth example.fs -e bye

+  gforth example2.fs -e bye

+  gforth example3.fs -e bye